ataraxao/cwa/Cooperative_Wealth_Agreement.md

 ### 8.2A Small-Claims Carveout
 Notwithstanding Section 8.2, either Party may bring an individual action in small claims court (or equivalent) for disputes within that court’s jurisdictional limit, provided the action seeks only money relief within the limit and does not seek to alter Vehicle Account control other than enforcement of this Agreement’s deterministic formulas.

+### 8.2C AAA Rules Determination; Fallback
+If the AAA (or any administering body) determines that consumer arbitration rules, employment rules, or any rules other than the AAA Commercial Arbitration Rules apply to this dispute, the arbitration shall proceed under the rules so determined **without affecting the validity or enforceability** of the Parties’ agreement to arbitrate, and the arbitrator shall have authority to grant all relief permitted under this Agreement and applicable law.

 ### 8.3 Carve-Outs (Court Allowed for Emergency Relief and Enforcement)
 Notwithstanding Section 8.2, either Party may seek in court:
 (a) temporary injunctive relief necessary to preserve the status quo (including enforcing a freeze or preventing dissipation) pending arbitration; and